Who Will Win, And Who Should Win, This Year’s Oscars?

 Mike Ryan: It’s not just that Mudbound deserves it, but it’s also a movie that kind of got a raw deal in a few other categories, so it would be great if it could win here.
 Though, how crazy would it be if Logan won?
 It won’t, but I’m looking forward to the first non-Heath Ledger superhero movie prestige category win.
 (That should be a category, “and the winner of the Non-Heath Ledger Superhero Movie Prestige Category is…”)

-Amy Nicholson: Who knew a Wolverine film could have a scene that howled like the second coming of Samuel Beckett with wailing Patrick Stewart wailing like a soul displaced in time.
+Amy Nicholson: Who knew a Wolverine film could have a scene that howled like the second coming of Samuel Beckett with Patrick Stewart wailing like a soul displaced in time?
 If I could clap my hands and cancel comic book films tomorrow, I would.
-Yet, Logan‘s script turned cartoon panels into real agony—and trusted that its audience would make the leap.
-I want to reward a film that took an expensive risk and proved that blockbusters audiences aren’t just brainless popcorn munchers.
+Yet, Logan‘s script turned cartoon panels into real agony — and trusted that its audience would make the leap.
+I want to reward a film that took an expensive risk and proved that blockbuster audiences aren’t just brainless popcorn munchers.
 And spoiler alert, if it killed off more Wolverine movies, that’s a plus.

 Keith Phipps: My sentimental pick would be James Ivory who, at 89, knows a thing or two about writing Oscar-worthy screenplays.
-Also, Call Me By Your Name is a great movie and Michael Stuhlbarg’s monologue has gutted me both times I’ve seen this movie.
+Also, Call Me By Your Name is a great movie and Michael Stuhlbarg’s monologue has gutted me both times I’ve seen it.
 But I’m going to go with Mudbound, which beautifully distills a lot of story into a swiftly moving, deeply affecting movie.
 Also, Mudbound did not get enough love from the Oscars, or most other awards, so I’ll be rooting for it to win where it can.

 Emma Stefansky: Luca Guadagnino’s movies are all vacations that I would deeply enjoy taking (maybe minus some of the murder and heartbreak), and I felt the same way about James Ivory’s Call Me By Your Name adaptation, one of the most compassionate scripts of last year.
 It’s the kind of familiar, comfortable, comforting feeling of being around familiar people but feeling that there’s something different about yourself.
 It’s probably a credit to the actors that they could make some of the dialogue in Ivory’s screenplay sound as natural as it does in the movie, but, then again, we’re amongst polyglot academic expats who are totally okay with their son figuring some stuff out with his new friend they’ve invited into their home.